VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: User Interface

 \section{User Interface}

-\tool provides a multi-level coordinated interface for debugging medical diagnostic reasoning with Bio-KG support.
-Users typically begin with the \textit{Dataset Overview} (Fig.~\ref{fig:interface}-A) to identify which error type deserves attention, and then use the \textit{Projection View} (Fig.~\ref{fig:interface}-B) to localize problematic biomedical concept regions.
+\tool provides a multi-level interface for debugging medical diagnostic reasoning with Bio-KG support.
+Users begin with the \textit{Dataset Overview} (Fig.~\ref{fig:interface}-A) to identify which error type deserves attention, and then use the \textit{Projection View} (Fig.~\ref{fig:interface}-B) to localize problematic biomedical concept regions.
 From there, the \textit{Path View} (Fig.~\ref{fig:interface}-C) helps inspect aggregated reasoning structures around selected entities, while the \textit{Error View} (Fig.~\ref{fig:interface}-D) summarizes recurrent error patterns and their corresponding correct alternatives.
-To verify these observations with concrete evidence, users can examine related cases in the \textit{Detail View} (Fig.~\ref{fig:interface}-E) and inspect complete reference and observed reasoning paths for one case in the \textit{Instance View} (Fig.~\ref{fig:interface}-F).
-Throughout the system, relation errors, branch errors, and missing errors are encoded in orange \colortag{errOrange}{relation}, cyan \colortag{errCyan}{branch}, and purple \colortag{errPurple}{missing}, respectively.
-Correct reasoning from reference paths is encoded in green \colortag{correctGreen}{correct}, while incorrect reasoning from the model is encoded in red \colortag{observedRed}{incorrect}.
+Users can examine related cases in the \textit{Detail View} (Fig.~\ref{fig:interface}-E) and inspect complete reference and observed reasoning paths for one case in the \textit{Instance View} (Fig.~\ref{fig:interface}-F).

+Throughout the system, \cl{R2.2, R3.1} missing errors, relation errors, and branch errors are encoded in purple \colortag{errPurple}{missing}, yellow \colortag{errOrange}{relation}, and orange \colortag{errCyan}{branch}, respectively.
+Reference reasoning paths and incorrect reasoning from the model are encoded in blue \colortag{correctGreen}{correct} and magenta \colortag{observedRed}{incorrect}.